bmaunde/guidelines/erp-magento-integration-guide.md

 ##### Object Names
 For B2C scenarios, the expected object is:
--  **CONSUMER** for all the customers who will be buying on the e-commerce site'
+-  **CONSUMER** for all the Magento customers

 For B2B scenarions, the expected objects are:
--  **CONSUMER** for the contact persons associated with a company.
+-  **CONSUMER** for all the Magento customers associated with a Magento company.
 These will act on behalf of the company.
-- **CUSTOMER** for the companies.
+- **CUSTOMER** for the Magento companies.

 ##### Actions
 The supported actions are: